MZachmann/LightLora_Arduino/README.md

 The `SPI` device is run with no choices for pin assignment, as seems to be typical.

-The LoraUtil object is a LoraReceiver;  it has callbacks for transmit and receive that can easily changed.
+The LoraUtil object is a LoraReceiver;  it has callbacks for transmit and receive that can be easily changed.

 Cautions
 ---